jonathanchesney/Autonomous-Car-Project/README.md

 *Figure 1: Photo of prototype autonomous car.
 Shows Romi chassis, HC-SR04 Ultrasound Sensor (blue), and OpenMV Microcontroller (top/red).*

+## Innovation Feature
+Our innovation feature implemented an obstacle detection/evasion system.
+With data obtained from the HC-SR04 ultrasound sensor, we could determine the distance to obstacles in software.
+Obstacles detected at distances of less than 20 cm prompted the car to perform a 180 degree turn in the direction from which it came, successfully evading the obstacle.

 ## Results
 #### Track Times:
 Track Type | Time (seconds)